-We ask that you wear dark colored shorts and we will provide you a t-shirt, which says, “I have decided.”
-Bring a change of clothes, a towel and a plastic bag for your wet clothes.
-We provide changing rooms.
+We ask that you wear dark colored shorts and we will provide you a t-shirt to commemorate your public declaration.
+We provide changing rooms be sure to bring a change of clothes, a towel and a plastic bag for your wet clothes.

 No. At the beginning of the service, the Pastor will briefly explain the meaning of baptism.
 You will wait close by for your turn to be baptized.
-Pastor Ron or another pastor will introduce you and you will briefly lower yourself under the water, and then you can leave the pool, dry off and watch the others.
-Later you will be mailed a certificate of your baptism.
+The Pastor in the baptismal will introduce you and you will briefly lower yourself under the water, and then you can leave the pool, dry off and watch the others.
 We encourage you to invite your relatives to attend your baptism.

 Generally once every quarter.
 Please call the church office or check here on our website to see when our next water baptism is being held.

-The water in our baptistery is pre-heated to a comfortable temperature for you.
+The water in our baptismal pool is pre-heated to a comfortable temperature for you.